oracle-livelabs/database/multitenant-value/mt-dev-agility/mt-for-dev-agility.md

     ![The disk usage command output shows the snapshot copy PDBS are a fraction of the size of HRTESTMASTER.](./images/task8.4-execducommands.png " ")

-Note: when a PDB Snapshot Copy is created, the datafiles of the source database are changed to read-only at the operating system level.
+Note: when a PDB Snapshot Copy is created, the permissions for the datafiles of the source database are changed to read-only at the operating system level.
 When this change is made, any attempt to execute the PDB refresh on the source will fail with an error.
-In order to execute the PDB refresh, the following would have to be performed in order:
+In order to execute the PDB refresh, the following would have to be performed in this order:

     1. All snapshot copy PDBs based on the refreshable PDB must be dropped
-    2. The datafile permissions for the refreshable PDB would need to be correcting by running the procedure DBMS_DNFS.RESTORE_DATAFILE_PERMISSIONS('HRTESTMASTER')
+    2. The datafile permissions for the refreshable PDB would need to be changed to read/write by running the procedure DBMS_DNFS.RESTORE_DATAFILE_PERMISSIONS('HRTESTMASTER')
     3. Executing the PDB refresh of HRTESTMASTER

+Now you've had a chance to try out Oracle Database Multitenant.
+Hopefully you've realized the value that Database Multitenant can bring to your organization:
+- Database Multitenant made it easy for you to create a new database in just seconds.
+- You were able to unplug your database for sharing with others, and plug in a database that was shared with your team.
+- The workshop tasks also showed how Database Multitenant makes it easy to:
+    - clone databases
+    - create refreshable clones
-Now you've had a chance to try out the Oracle Database Multitenant architecture.
-Multitenant made it easy for you to quickly create a new database.
-You were able to unplug your database for sharing with others, and plug in a database that was shared with your team.
-The workshop tasks also showed how Database Multitenant makes it easy to clone databases, to create refreshable clones,and to create thin database copies - allowing each test team to have their own copies of the database while minimizing the cost of storage space used.
+    - create thin database copies - allowing each test team to have their own copies of the database while minimizing the cost of storage space used.

 Thank you for participting in this Oracle LiveLabs workshop!

 ## Acknowledgements